ronmurphy/TheLongNights/docs/VOXEL_HOUSE_SYSTEM.md

 **Problems:**
 - ❌ Used THREE.js Group with separate wall/floor/ceiling meshes
-- ❌ ~200 lines of mesh creation code in VoxelWorld.js
+- ❌ ~200 lines of mesh creation code in The Long Nights.js
 - ❌ Inconsistent with voxel world (not real blocks)
 - ❌ Complex collision detection setup
 - ❌ Difficult to modify or extend